GuiPimenta-Dev/lambda-forge-docs/docs/home/multi-stage-environments.md

 On line 10, the `context` decorator assigns the stage name as `Dev` and configures the use of resources tagged as `dev` in the `cdk.json` file.
 Moreover, it imports some additional configuration variables from the `cdk.json` file, assigning them to the argument named `context`.

 Additionally, we incorporate the source code from the `dev` branch hosted on GitHub into the pipeline.
-Subsequently, we finalize the deployment of the Lambda functions by activating the `DeployStage` and generating `Swagger` and `Redoc` after the deployment.
+Subsequently, we finalize the deployment of the Lambda functions by activating the `DeployStage`.
+Post-deployment, we generate `Swagger` and `Redoc` documentation using a helper class provided by Lambda Forge.
+This class utilizes the public Docker image hosted on ECR described in the previous chapter to facilitate these operations.

 ### Dev Pipeline Workflow